Best family cars for Motability

 - 1IntroductionThe Motability scheme is designed to get the disabled moving, and we've picked the best cars in five categories by way of a guide

 - 2Best small cars for MotabilitySmall cars offer Motability users transport to get from A to B, but there's much more to our three picks

 - 3Best superminis for MotabilityUse your Motability allowance wisely, and you can get a supermini that's practical as well as fun to drive

 - 4Best family cars for Motability - currently readingWith five seats and decent boot space, a family car is still an attractive proposition for Motability users

-- 6Best 4x4s and SUVs for MotabilitySUVs and 4x4s have exploded in popularity recently with seemingly every manufacturer producing SUV models to fill niche gaps in the market.
+- 6Best 4x4s and SUVs for MotabilitySUVs and 4x4s continue to gain in popularity, with seemingly every manufacturer producing SUV models to fill niche gaps in the market.